jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

 + Reap the benefits!
 ```

 So, how do we make simplicity easy?
-Right?
-We are going to choose
+We are going to choose constructs
-constructs with simpler artifacts and avoid constructs that have
+with simpler artifacts and avoid constructs that have complex
-complex artifacts.
+artifacts.
 It is the artifacts.
 It is not the authoring.
-As
+As soon as
-soon as you get in an argument with somebody about, oh, we should be
+you get in an argument with somebody about, oh, we should be using
-using whatever, get that sorted out because, however they feel about
+whatever, get that sorted out because, however they feel about the
-the shape of the code they type in is independent from this.
-And this
+shape of the code they type in is independent from this.
+And this is
-is the thing you have to live with.
+the thing you have to live with.

 We are going to try to create abstractions that have simplicity as a
 basis.
 We are going to spend a little time up front simplifying